albertodlc/led-strip-control/README.md

 ```
 Probably you have to accept the conection in yout mobile phone (to grant permission to the PC).

-4. After a few minutes a .zip file will be created in the directory, unzip it and move to the directory `\data\misc\bluetooth` there you can find the .log file
+4. After a few minutes a .zip file will be created in the directory, unzip it and move to the directory `\data\misc\bluetooth` there you can find the **.log file**.
-5. Open the file with Wireshark and filter the captured messages (the src and dst field are good choices)
+5. Open the file with **Wireshark** and filter the captured messages (the src and dst field are good choices)

 <p align="center">
     <img height="auto" width="auto" src="img/img04.JPG" />